The HAC Acupuncture Training Course, 36 days attending, includes online resources.

 Are you planning any weekend acupuncture training courses/weekday courses/courses in other places like London/Scotland/Ireland/Spain etc?
 Not at the moment but feel free to ask if you have a proposal.

 Don’t you run an online course?
-We do not any longer run the Online +5 course.
-We believe that although you can learn acupuncture theory online or from books and video a fair amount of practical training is still necessary.
-That’s why we spend approximately half the time on the course doing practical work.
+We do offer an online course but it should be seen as an introduction or revision tool.
+Although you can learn acupuncture theory online or from books and video practical training is still necessary.
+That’s why we spend approximately half the time on the main course doing practical work.

 Is the course accredited by an independent examination body?
 No, this is generally only possible for longer courses such as those where one obtains a degree and it greatly adds to costs.
 We run a different kind of course to cater for a different market.
 Our graduates use the title CertAc AHPR and are automatically included on our own register.